Senator Johnny Iskason (above) is the Chair of the Senate Veterans Affairs Committee. His office issued the following earlier today:

-Isakson Statement on Nomination of Robert Wilkie to be VA Secretary
+Isakson Statement on Nomination of James Byrne to be Deputy Secretary of VA

-WASHINGTON – U.S. Senator Johnny Isakson, R-Ga., chairman of the Senate Committee on Veterans’ Affairs, today responded to President Donald J. Trump’s announcement that he plans to nominate Robert Wilkie to be secretary of the U.S. Department of Veterans Affairs (VA).
+ATLANTA – U.S. Senator Johnny Isakson, R-Ga., chairman of the Senate Committee on Veterans’ Affairs, responded to President Donald J. Trump’s intent to nominate James Byrne to be deputy secretary of the U.S. Department of Veterans Affairs (VA).

 Byrne was named acting deputy secretary of the VA in August 2018, and on Jan.
 14, 2019, he became the VA’s general counsel performing the duties of the deputy secretary.
 He was confirmed as VA general counsel in August 2017.

 “I am glad to see Mr. Byrne nominated to serve in this critical role,” said Isakson.
 “The deputy secretary of the VA is responsible for working closely with the secretary to make sure the federal government’s second-largest cabinet department is operating effectively, efficiently and in the best interest of our veterans.
 I look forward to chairing Mr. Byrne’s confirmation hearing in the coming weeks.”

 The deputy secretary is the VA’s chief operating officer responsible for working in tandem with the secretary to oversee the VA’s nationwide system of health care services, benefits programs and national cemeteries for America’s veterans and their dependents.